How Indo-Pak cricket flourished during Musharraf's reign - ExBulletin

 The Indian team led by Saurav Ganguly came in March-April 2004 and it turned out to be a famous diplomatic success for the military ruler as the top names of India including ministers and celebrities were invited to Pakistan to watch the matches with red carpet treatment laid out for them.

-The tour was a success and Musharraf didn’t miss an opportunity to do photo shoots with the Indian team and his famous comments about Mahendra Singh Dhoni’s hairstyle became a hit in both countries.
+The tour was a success and Musharraf took every opportunity to do photoshoots with the Indian team and his famous comments about MS Dhonis’ haircut became a hit in both countries.

 His meeting with the Indian team players were all exercises to soften relations between the two countries and portray himself as a moderate and liberal leader.